sergeych/hybrid8/README.md

 * therubyracer has critical bugs that are not fixed for a long time, under load it produces numerous frequent crashes.

-* therubyracer still uses antique version of V8, H8 uses the latest 3.31 branch
+* therubyracer still uses antique version of V8, H8 uses the latest 3.31 branch, which, for example, has the generators support.

 * H8 is designed to provide very tight and effective integration of two allocation systems and object models, passing the same objects between different systems wrapping and unwrapping them